-In practice, applications for disqualification under Article 14(1) are almost always premised on an alleged lack of independence or impartiality, and it is on these types of challenges that this chapter is focused.
+In practice, applications for disqualification under Article 14(1) are almost always premised on an alleged lack of independence or impartiality.
+It is on these types of challenges that this chapter is focused.

-Article 57 of the Convention is supplemented by ICSID Rule 9(1), which requires that a proposal for disqualification be filed promptly.6 The ICSID Convention and Rules do not specify the number of days within which a proposal for disqualification must be filed.
+Article 57 of the Convention is supplemented by ICSID Rule 9(1), which requires that a proposal for disqualification be filed promptly.5 The ICSID Convention and Rules do not specify the number of days within which a proposal for disqualification must be filed.
 Accordingly, the timeliness of a proposal must be determined in each case.
 In 2020, the disqualification proposal in Kazimin v.
-Latvia was dismissed in its entirety for a delay in filing of 87 to 90 days,7 and in Landesbank v.
-Spain,8 one ground for challenge that arose out of facts that occurred in 2017-2019 was likewise dismissed.9
+Latvia was dismissed in its entirety for a delay in filing of 87 to 90 days,6 and in Landesbank v.
+Spain,7 one ground for challenge that arose out of facts that occurred between 2017 and 2019 was likewise dismissed.8

-6 ICSID Rule 9(1) provides: 'A party proposing the disqualification of an arbitrator pursuant to Article 57 of the Convention shall promptly, and in any event before the proceeding is declared closed, file its proposal with the Secretary-General, stating its reasons therefor'.
+5 ICSID Rule 9(1) provides: 'A party proposing the disqualification of an arbitrator pursuant to Article 57 of the Convention shall promptly, and in any event before the proceeding is declared closed, file its proposal with the Secretary-General, stating its reasons therefor'.

-7 Eugene Kazmin v.
-Republic of Latvia, ICSID Case No. Arb/17/5, Decision on the Proposal to Disqualify All Members of the Tribunal (14 Oct.
-2020), (Kazmin), para.
-62.
+6 Eugene Kazmin v.
+Republic of Latvia, ICSID Case No. Arb/17/5, Decision on the Proposal to Disqualify All Members of the Tribunal (14 October 2020), (Kazmin), Paragraph 62.

-8 Landesbank Baden-Württemberg and others v.
-Kingdom of Spain, ICSID Case No. ARB/15/45, Decision on the Second Proposal to Disqualify All Members of the Tribunal (15 Dec.
-2020) (Landesbank), paras.
-116 to 124.
+7 Landesbank Baden-Württemberg and others v.
+Kingdom of Spain, ICSID Case No. ARB/15/45, Decision on the Second Proposal to Disqualify All Members of the Tribunal (15 December 2020) (Landesbank), Paragraphs 116 to 124.

-See, further: in Urbaser S.A. & Consorcio de Aguas Bilbao Bizkaia, Bilbao Biskaia Ur Partzuergoa v.
-The Argentine Republic, the tribunal decided that filing a challenge within 10 days of learning the underlying facts fulfilled the promptness requirement (ICSID Case No. ARB/07/26, Decision on Claimant's Proposal to Disqualify Professor Campbell McLachlan, Arbitrator (12 Aug.
-2010) (Urbaser), para.
-19); in Suez, Sociedad General de Aguas de Barcelona S.A. and Interagua Servicios Integrales de Agua S.A. v.
-Argentine Republic, the tribunal held that filing a challenge 53 days after learning the relevant facts was too long (ICSID Case No. ARB/03/17, Decision on the Proposal for the Disqualification of a Member of the Arbitral Tribunal (22 Oct.
-2007), paras.
-22-26); in Burlington Resources Inc v.
-Republic of Ecuador, two grounds for a challenge were dismissed because they related to facts which had been public for more than four months prior to the filing of the challenge (ICSID Case No. ARB/08/5, Decision on the Proposal for Disqualification of Professor Francisco Orrego Vicuña (13 Dec.
-2013) (Burlington), paras.
-71-76); in CDC Group plc v.
-Republic of Seychelles, a filing after 147 days was deemed untimely (ICSID Case No. ARB/02/14, Decision on Annulment (29 Jun.
-2005), para.
-53); in Cemex Caracas Investments B.V. and CEMEX Caracas II Investments B.V. v.
-Bolivarian Republic of Venezuela, six months was considered too long (ICSID Case No. ARB/08/15, Decision on the Respondent's Proposal to Disqualify a Member of the Tribunal (6 Nov.
-2009), para.
-41); in Fábrica de Vidrios Los Andes, C.A. and Owens-Illinois de Venezuela, C.A. v.
-Bolivarian Republic of Venezuela, i The applicable legal standard is objective
+8 See, further: in Urbaser SA & Consorcio de Aguas Bilbao Bizkaia, Bilbao Biskaia Ur Partzuergoa v.
+The Argentine Republic, the tribunal decided that filing a challenge within 10 days of learning the underlying facts fulfilled the promptness requirement (ICSID Case No. ARB/07/26, Decision on Claimant's Proposal to Disqualify Professor Campbell McLachlan, Arbitrator (12 August 2010) (Urbaser), Paragraph 19); in Suez, Sociedad General de Aguas de Barcelona S.A. and Interagua Servicios Integrales de Agua SA v.
+Argentine Republic, the tribunal held that filing a challenge 53 days after learning the relevant facts was too long (ICSID Case No. ARB/03/17, Decision on the Proposal for the Disqualification of a Member of the Arbitral Tribunal (22 October 2007), Paragraphs 22-26); in Burlington Resources Inc v.
+Republic of Ecuador, two grounds for a challenge were dismissed because they related to facts that had been public for more than four months prior to the filing of the challenge (ICSID Case No. ARB/08/5, Decision on the Proposal for Disqualification of Professor Francisco Orrego Vicuña (13 December 2013) (Burlington), Paragraphs 71-76); in CDC Group plc v.
+Republic of Seychelles, a filing after 147 days was deemed untimely (ICSID Case No. ARB/02/14, Decision on Annulment (29 June 2005), Paragraph 53); in Cemex Caracas Investments BV and CEMEX Caracas II Investments BV v.
+Bolivarian Republic of Venezuela, six months was considered too long (ICSID Case No. ARB/08/15, Decision on the Respondent's Proposal to Disqualify a Member of the Tribunal (6 November 2009), Paragraph 41); in Fábrica de Vidrios Los Andes, CA and Owens-Illinois de Venezuela, CA v.
+Bolivarian Republic of Venezuela, a challenge filed 45 days after the latest fact on which it was based was considered untimely (ICSID Case No. ARB/12/21, i The applicable legal standard is objective